RJPearson94/terraform-provider-twilio/docs/data-sources/phone_number_available_mobile_numbers.md

 A `capability` block supports the following:

-- `fax_enabled` - Whether to include fax enabled phone numbers
+- `fax_enabled` - Whether to include fax enabled phone numbers !> the `fax_enabled` attribute has been deprecated and will be removed in future version

 - `sms_enabled` - Whether to include sms enabled phone numbers
 - `mms_enabled` - Whether to include mms enabled phone numbers
 - `voice_enabled` - Whether to include voice-enabled phone numbers